My Teacher Is an Alien: My Teacher Glows in the Dark

 Peter explains to Duncan and Susan what happened to him in the last few months, in My Teacher Glows in the Dark.

 The story begins in Kennituck Falls, as Peter and Broxholm evade those who are trying to capture the alien, quickly reaching Broxholm's ship and leaving the Earth.
 They swiftly travel to the far side of the Moon and rendezvous with the starship New Jersey (so named because the ship is the same size as New Jersey).
 Once on board, Peter is subjected to some rather unsettling albeit benign boarding procedures and finds himself in a truly alien world, on a starship crewed by aliens from various worlds throughout the galaxy.
 Peter is introduced to the alien Hoo-Lan who undertakes to serve as Peter's teacher to introduce Peter to the intergalactic society he has joined.
 Hoo-Lan can glow in the dark, giving the book its title, although this doesn't become a plot point (making this the only book in the series where the title isn't a plot point).

 Peter quickly learns that the galaxy is stranger than he had previously believed, and also discovers that the assembled alien races think humanity is uncivilized and dangerous, and that humanity is close to discovering the secret of interstellar space flight, greatly worrying the aliens about the damage that humans could do if they discover interstellar travel while still warlike.
 This has led the aliens to study Earth to find out why we are the way we are, and divided the aliens into factions that variously believe Earth should be left alone, conquered, quarantined, or destroyed.

 Peter agrees to have his brain examined, in an effort to determine if humanity's behavior is due to a biological condition.
 After much study, the aliens discover that Peter is latently and naturally telepathic, which is apparently quite rare in the galaxy.
 Unfortunately, while attempting to study this further, Hoo-Lan falls into a coma, which the aliens suspect is Peter's doing.
-Oddly, they are made even more suspicious when, despite having given Peter free rein of the ship, he goes to a communications room and contacts Duncan to try to warn Earth of the aliens' plans.
+Peter goes to a communications room and contacts Duncan to try to warn Earth of the aliens' plans, which makes them even more suspicious, despite that they gave Peter free range of the ship.

 The book ends with the aliens agreeing to give Peter and Broxholm one last chance to find some redeeming characteristic of humanity that would save it, apparently having decided that otherwise they will destroy the Earth.
 Peter and Broxholm return to Earth, setting up their appearance at the end of My Teacher Fried my Brains.